19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (ii) any costs and reasonable disbursements incurred by the Comptroller in relation to the ruling.

+[28/2007 wef 01/07/2007]

-2\.
-If an application for a ruling is withdrawn, the applicant shall be liable to pay all fees incurred before the Comptroller received notice of the withdrawal.
+2. If an application for a ruling is withdrawn, the applicant shall be liable to pay all fees incurred before the Comptroller received notice of the withdrawal.

+[28/2007 wef 01/07/2007]

-3\.
-The Comptroller shall ensure as far as is reasonably practicable that every effort is made to minimise the fees to which an applicant is liable in respect of an application for a ruling.
+3. The Comptroller shall ensure as far as is reasonably practicable that every effort is made to minimise the fees to which an applicant is liable in respect of an application for a ruling.

+[28/2007 wef 01/07/2007]

 ## LEGISLATIVE SOURCE KEY